Baranagar: Railways

+Baranagar Road railway stations serves Baranagar.
+Baranagar Road is one of the oldest railway station.
+Sealdah - Dankuni line's trains pass through this station.
+However, trains here are not as frequent as other lines connected to suburbs of Kolkata from Sealdah.

 Education

 University

 Baranagar houses the headquarters of the Indian Statistical Institute at Bonhooghly.
 It is an academic institute of national importance as recognised by a 1959 act of the Indian parliament.
 Established in 1931, this public university of India is focused on statistics.